-The power mirror switch is located on the driver's door trim panel next to the power door lock switch.
-A rotary knob selects the left mirror, right mirror, or off position.

-After selecting a mirror move the knob in the same direction you want the mirror to move.
+The power mirror switch is located on the drivers door trim panel next to the power door lock switch.
+A rotary knob selects the left mirror, right mirror or off position.
+After selecting a mirror, move the knob in the same direction you want the mirror to move.
 Use the center off position to guard against accidentally moving a mirror position.

-Power Mirror Switches
+Power Mirror Switch

 Power mirror preselected positions can be controlled by the optional Memory Seat Feature.
-Refer to "Driver Memory Seat" in this section for details.
+Refer to "Driver Memory Seat" in this Section for further information.

-Heated Remote Control Mirrors - If Equipped
+Heated Mirrors - If Equipped

 These mirrors are heated to melt frost or ice.
-This feature is activated a feature is activated whenever you turn on the rear window defrost.
+This feature is activated whenever you turn on the rear window defroster.
+Refer to "Rear Window Features" in this Section for further information.

-Lighted Vanity Mirrors - If Equipped
+Illuminated Vanity Mirrors - If Equipped

-To access a lighted vanity mirror, flip down one of the visors.
+To access a n illuminated vanity mirror, flip down one of the visors.